21. Suriname – Block 58, Apache, Maka Central #1 prospect V.2.12.19

 - Rushed away from Serendipity, rushed away from 6 billion barrels.

-- How can one as a most successful, longstanding, resilient global firm, with a global strategy, relinquish all, really all, 100% of its own W.I. in a GS whole basin ?
+- How can one as a most successful, longstanding, resilient global firm, with a global vision and strategy, relinquish all, really all, 100% of its own W.I. in a GS whole basin ?

 For me ?
 As a simple global explorer since 42 years, completely but really completely unbelievable and incomprehensible.

 - Steven Keenan, Apache’s senior vice president of worldwide exploration, resigned 23/10/19.